Mageshwaran18/Linux/07-process-management/README.md

 ## Introduction to Process Management
 A process is an instance of a running program.
 Linux provides multiple utilities to monitor, manage, and control processes effectively.
 Each process has a unique **Process ID (PID)** and belongs to a parent process.

+Process management is a part of the operating system that:
+- Creates and terminates processes
+- Schedules them to run on the CPU
+- Manages process states (ready, running, waiting)

+Linux provides various options and methods to perform certain actions such as:
+- View the running processes
+- Kill, stop, resume the processes
+- Prioritize or Deprioritize the processes
 ## Index of Commands Covered

 ### Viewing Processes